ClementPla/RetinalViT/README.md

 pip install .
 train
 ```
+All requirements can be found in the [toml file](pyproject.toml).

-You will need to adjust the path to the data (EyePACS and APTOS dataset) in the file [config file](configs/config.yaml).
+You will need to adjust the path to the data in the file [config file](configs/config.yaml).

 ### Distributed training and Fast SLIC